ibis-inria/pyLoadBalancer/README.md

 There is still no client to ask for a job and no workers to do it, the HealthCheck should therefore print the following warning :

-{- HC - WARNING : LB HAS NO WORKERS. -}
+`HC - WARNING : LB HAS NO WORKERS.`

 If you get another error message, please check check your firewall and antivirus settings that may block the communication between the Load Balancer objects.